 You mean prime time here?

-That's that's crazy, right?
+That's crazy, right?

-I'm just staying on Eastern time.
+I mean, that's going to— Well, what I'm trying to do is I'm just staying on Eastern time.

-Uh and you know, I'm we're doing okay.
+And, you know, we're doing okay.

-How anyway, great to have you.
+Anyway, great to have you.

-Do you agree with my assessment though?
+Do you agree with my assessment, though?

 Right, right.

-Uh you're not going to solve that with one meeting.
+You're not going to solve that with one meeting.

 We forget all that.

-Let me go to the Washington Post as an example, you know, because every report leading up to this summit, um, talks are going well.
+Let me go to the Washington Post as an example, you know, because every report leading up to this summit, talks are going well.

-It's a first step, it's a process.
+It's a first step.

-The working level sessions, including those led by Secretary of State Mike Pompeo, have foundered repeatedly over basic issues of what the summit should be about and the inability to close a fundamental gap in understanding over the North Korean denuclearization.
+The working-level sessions, including those led by Secretary of State Mike Pompeo, have foundered repeatedly over basic issues of what the summit should be about and the inability to close a fundamental gap in understanding over the North Korean denuclearization.

 They can't even get past first base on security assurances from North Korea because the North Koreans will not define what it means to put an end to hostile policy.